kobra140489/MES.Wiki/Encounter-Guide-and-Troubleshooting.md

 * **Boss Encounters:** These encounters can appear in both Space and on Planets.
 They initially appear as a purple colored GPS marker, usually accompanied by a message that is broadcast to near-by player using the in-game chat system.
 The encounter will not physically spawn into the world until a player approaches the GPS signal (getting within about 300m of the signal).
 These signals will appear on a timer (approx 20min, and will remain visible for about another 20min).
 You should not approach one of these encounters unless you are well armed and ready for a difficult encounter.

+* **Drone Encounters:** These encounters will spawn near players using a timer and distance system that is set in their individual SpawnGroups.
+The behavior of these encounters is entirely dependent on how the mod author has configured them.
+This encounter type could be considered a miscellaneous one.

+* **Static Encounters:** These encounters are designed to always appear at a specific location in the game world once a player gets within a certain range of it.
+Typically, they will only spawn once, since they are locked to specific locations.

+* **Creature:** These encounters are not grid-based NPCs, but rather character-based.
+Common examples of these encounters would include the vanilla Wolves and Spiders.
+These encounters can sometimes use the **AiEnabled** mod to govern their behaviors as well.

 # Troubleshooting Encounters and Other Issues

 Here are some of the most common reasons you may not see encounters when you expect to, or why some encounters might not work properly: